gkovacs/gkovacs.github.com/index.markdown

 <p style="font-style: italic">What natural languages do you know?</p>

 I'm fluent in English and Standard Chinese (Mandarin).
 I also know Hungarian by virtue of having spent my childhood in Hungary, and Vietnamese from speaking it with my family.
-I have also studied Spanish and Japanese, and can still read and understand them but haven't spoken them in a while.
+I have also studied Spanish and Japanese, and can still read and understand them but do not speak them regularly.

 <a name="pronunciation"></a>
 <p style="font-style: italic">How do I pronounce your name?</p>